 Diversity is critical to NC State’s mission.
 New perspectives deepen our understanding, strengthen our community and propel our innovation.
 NC State values diversity, equity, inclusion and justice.
 Diverse viewpoints, experiences and perspectives better our lives, and they are essential to NC State’s mission.

-North Carolina Cooperative Extension is committed to the value of diversity within our respective partner organizations and to the provision of equal opportunity and non-discrimination in all employment for our staff and to all citizens seeking to participate in our programs.
+North Carolina Cooperative Extension and the NC Agricultural Research Service (NCARS) are committed to diversity within our respective partner organizations and to the provision of equal opportunity and non-discrimination in all employment for our staff and to all citizens seeking to participate in our programs.

-Under Title VI and Title XII of the 1964 Civil Rights Act, as amended, and various federal and state laws and university policies, as well as our personal and organizational beliefs and values, we are collectively committed to the elimination of discrimination on the basis of race, color, national origin, religion, political beliefs, family and marital status, sex, age, veteran status, sexual identity, sexual orientation, genetic information, or disability.
-In fulfilling these commitments, Extension Administration will:
+Under Title VI and Title XII of the 1964 Civil Rights Act, as amended, and other federal and state laws and university policies, as well as our personal and organizational beliefs and values, we are collectively committed to the elimination of discrimination on the basis of race, color, national origin, religion, political beliefs, family and marital status, sex, age, veteran status, sexual identity, sexual orientation, genetic information, or disability.
+In fulfilling these commitments, administration will:

-- Promote the development of an employment environment that is supportive of equity and diversity principles.
+- Promote an employment environment that is supportive of equity and diversity principles.

-- Ensure that our policies and practices respect the social and cultural diversity contained within our organizations, including volunteer staff and Advisory Leadership Councils, and the communities we serve.
+- Ensure that our policies and practices respect the social and cultural diversity contained within our organizations, including volunteer staff and advisory groups, and the communities we serve.

 - Provide equal opportunity by actively identifying and remedying barriers to participation and progression in employment and participation by all in our programs.

-- Expect a working and learning environment free from unlawful discrimination, including harassment.
+- Expect all employees have and in-turn provide others a working and learning environment free from unlawful discrimination, including harassment.

 - Provide unfettered access to complaint resolution avenues, free from retaliation, for all employees and program participants.

-Our institutions provide an annual statement on equal opportunity and non-discrimination: 2019 Annual Equal Opportunity and Non-discrimination Statement
+Our institutions provide a leadership commitment to equal opportunity and non-discrimination: Equal Opportunity and Non-discrimination Statement